basilm4r0/POSIX-threads-under-linux/README.md

 &emsp; &ensp; 2- Then you can run the program using:

  ```
- cd
+ cd POSIX-threads-under-linux/src
  make
  make run
  ```
- - Check ....
+ - By observing the simulation on the OpenGL screen, you can gain insights into the collective behavior of the ants, their coordination in locating food, and the propagation of social responses through pheromones.

 ## Configuration
 You can customize the following parameters in the source code:

+* Number of ants
+* Speed range for ants
+* Food placement interval
+* Food portion size
+* Number of food pieces
+* Distance at which ants can smell food
+* Weak pheromone threshold
+* Strong pheromone threshold
+* Ant turning angle when smelling pheromones
+* Simulation duration

-Feel free to modify these parameters in **inputVariables.txt** to suit your specific needs.</br>
+Feel free to modify these parameters in **conf.txt** to suit your specific needs.</br>
-(*The maximum vlaue for variables is 40, which is the assumed maximum number of file columns, any greater values will be assumed 40*)
+(*The maximum vlaue for __ variables is __, any greater values will be assumed __*)

 ## Languages And Tools: